oVirt/ovirt-site/source/develop/release-management/releases/3.4/index.md

 # <span class="mw-customtoggle-0" style="font-size:small; display:inline-block; float:right;"><span class="mw-customtoggletext">[Click to Show/Hide]</span></span>Known Issues

 <div  id="mw-customcollapsible-0" class="mw-collapsible mw-collapsed">
-*   EL >= 6.5 or cloud-init >= 0.7.2 are needed for cloud-init feature support ()
+*   EL >= 6.5 or cloud-init >= 0.7.2 are needed for cloud-init feature support
 *   All-in-one requires fedora-virt-preview repository
-*   For using Fedora 19 as node on 3.4 clusters you need to enable fedora-virt-preview repository ()
+*   For using Fedora 19 as node on 3.4 clusters you need to enable fedora-virt-preview repository
 *   Node needs to be booted in permissive mode by appending `enforcing=0` to the kernel command line.
-*   Fedora 20 does not work as an engine ()
+*   Fedora 20 does not work as an engine
-*   engine-setup: upgrade from 3.3 overwrites exports with acl None ()
+*   engine-setup: upgrade from 3.3 overwrites exports with acl None
-*   Hosts with Fedora 19 might not be able to discover iscsi targets due to (), it's recommended to update selinux and selinux-target packages to version [3.12.1-74.19](https://admin.fedoraproject.org/updates/selinux-policy-3.12.1-74.19.fc19)
+*   Hosts with Fedora 19 might not be able to discover iscsi targets due to, it's recommended to update selinux and selinux-target packages to version 3.12.1-74.19
-*   Host deployment may fail on EL6 system due to a recently tuned regression (, ).
+*   Host deployment may fail on EL6 system due to a recently tuned regression.
 Please downgrade tuned to previous version while waiting for a new tuned package to solve this issue.

 </div>
 # <span class="mw-customtoggle-1" style="font-size:small; display:inline-block; float:right;"><span class="mw-customtoggletext">[Click to Show/Hide]</span></span>Bugs Fixed